francisfjin/e-commerce-forecasting/README.md

 This project conducts Value Prediction and time-series forecasting on e-commerce data to analyze trends in revenue and marketing funnel effectiveness for a large-scale online retailer.

+Specifically trying to answer the questions:
+- Can we detect any patterns in revenue sources either by seller, product type, or location?
+- What factors from our marketing funnel have the biggest impact on a seller's revenue?
+- Can we use this information to accurate predict revenue given time-series data?

 Main script [here](https://github.com/francisfjin/e-commerce-forecasting/blob/main/final.ipynb).

 Final report [here]( ).